thebrandonallen/bp-block-users/README.md

 ### 0.2.0 ({{release_date}}) ###
 The short story is that everything is deprecated!
 Yikes!

-This plugin was created to satisfy an immediate need, and released on the off chance others might want something like it.
+This plugin was created to satisfy an immediate need, and released on the off-chance others might want something like it.
 Turns out, it had staying power, as there are currently about 195 more people using it than I expected.

 That brings us to 0.2.0.
 All functions have been renamed with a better prefix `bpbu_`, or they have been moved into separate classes.
 BP Block Users is now a first class citizen on BuddyPress, and is loaded as a component.